-This is called “prosocial spending.”
+This example is “prosocial spending.”
 There is a positive impact on our social relationships when we practice this type of giving.
-Giving a friend a book you enjoyed or a tasty treat improves our bond with that person.
+Give a book to a friend you enjoyed or a tasty treat can improve your bond with that person.

-Dunn and her colleagues point to the lesser likelihood of adapting to this lesser and more limited spending.
+Dunn and her colleagues point to the lesser likelihood of adapting to this more secondary and more limited spending.
 On the other hand, we adapt more quickly to the more expensive purchases if habitual.
-These are referred to as “hedonic buys” that are consumed for luxury purposes.
+These are “hedonic buys,” consumed for luxury purposes.

-Let’s say you buy high-end specialty coffee drinks like cardamom lattes at $9 a pop on a daily basis from Starbuck’s Reserve Roastery.
-Over a short period, you may get accustomed to this rather expensive habit and it is no longer special.
+Let’s say you buy high-end specialty coffee drinks like cardamom lattes at $9 a pop daily from Starbucks ‘ Reserve Roastery.
+Over a short period, you may get accustomed to this rather expensive habit, and it is no longer unique.

 When we buy showy sportscars or a bigger house, it may be consistent with our spending habits.
 We may not even enjoy these consistent expensive purchases as much because we are so used to these luxury goods.
-This is classic lifestyle inflation, with more spending “required” to feed your happiness.
+As mentioned earlier, this is classic lifestyle inflation, with more spending “required” to feed your happiness.

 Pay Now, Consume Later

 In our credit card-oriented society, we are conditioned to spending consumption and pay our bills later.
-We get immediate gratification from our purchase which often doesn’t last as long as the bill on our card balances.
+We get immediate gratification from our purchase which doesn’t last as long as our card balances.
 Delaying gratification may sometimes allow us to feel the pleasure longer.

 Think About What You’re Not Thinking About: Remember The Details

-This is psychology at its best.
 We often focus on the best qualities of a purchase.
 By doing that, we minimize or ignore other features that may be critical.
-I know I have experienced this in some of our biggest purchases only to regret it later.
+I know I have experienced this in some of our most significant purchases, only to regret it later.